Ming-Ze/Characters/README.md

 # Characters
 Program Design 2 - Team project

-My work is to build up some characters which can be chosen by players in the game.
+My task is to build up some characters which can be chosen by players in the game.

 Basic four characters:
 Horus(荷魯斯)